gokr/robocore/README.md

         sudo apt install postgresql postgresql-client

-Run `setup.sh` to create a database and a user.
+# Database

+Run:

+        sudo su postgres
+        psql -c "create database robocore;"
+        psql -c "create user robocore;alter user robocore with password 'robocore';grant all on database robocore to robocore;" exit

-# As a service
+# As services
-Use a systemd service file like this:
+Use a systemd service file like this for `robocore`, and one for `roboserver`:

     [Unit]
     Description=RoboCORE